 When refugees arrive in South Africa, life is extremely tough.
-Finding work is almost impossible because of documentation issues and for the same reason employers won’t recruit them.
+Finding work is almost impossible because of documentation issues, meaning they cannot access bank loans or secure a job.
 Microfinance training and being part of a group enables them to save and access loans so they can set up small businesses and earn a living.
 E3 is working with Paran on expanding its community ministry by:

 - Launching a “Youth Financial Literacy Programme” to teach young people about saving and sensible spending.

 - Supporting 100 refugee children through Back to School.